 The faculty members from the Section of General Internal Medicine who collaborate on diabetes research projects include Marshall Chin, Deborah Burnet, Elbert Huang, Monica Peek, Lisa Vinci, Andy Davis, Neda Laiteerapong, and Arshiya Baig.

-Center for Translational and Policy Research of Chronic Diseases
+Center for Chronic Disease Research and Policy

 Areas of expertise that are represented in the Center are included below.

 - Prescription drugs – 340B

 - Quality of life

 - Decision aids/decision support

 – Elbert Huang, MD, MPH, Director

 – Neda Laiteerapong, MD, MS, Associate Director for Clinical Outcomes